ManojModhale/Online_Book_Store/README.md

 2. Log in using your credentials or register as a new user.
 3. If you forget your password, use the "Forgot Password" link to reset it.
 4. Browse books by category, search, or filter by various criteria.
-5. Add books to your cart and proceed to checkout.
+5. Add books to your cart and proceed to Payment.
-6. View your order history and manage your account.
+6. Logout

 ---